AREKAI

 VII.
 The Tale of Mule Koi

-They found him swaddled in burlap, left at the temple gate—a mule with no horns, no clan, and no clue.
+They found him swaddled in burlap at the temple gate—a mule with no horns, no clan, and no understanding of the spiral.

 “Thou art kin.